 The seller is the executor of the estate, and she’s still waiting for a grant of probate.

 Buying a home from an estate sale presents a few key issues.

-One is until the estate has been probated, title to the property cannot be transferred into your name.
+One is that title to the property cannot be transferred into your name until the estate has been probated.
 For that reason, you’ll want to add conditions to your offer (called subject clauses) that address this.
 For example, your offer might be subject to the seller receiving:

 a grant of probate by a specific date, and

 the assurance of anyone who’s entitled to make a claim against the estate that they’ve waived or released their claim against the property.

 Making your offer subject to a home inspection is a smart move, too.
 Since the homeowner isn’t around to tell you about the condition of the home, getting a professional to look it over can identify potential issues.